pdjr-n2k/TMP106/README.md

 complete the subsequent step, otherwise the protocol is abandoned and the module will revert to normal operation.

-The LEDs INST (instance), SRCE (source), SETP (set-point) and IVAL (transmission interval) help guide you through multi-step protocols that relate to channel configuration: an LED flashes to indicate that a particular value should be entered and becomes steady when an entry has been made and validated.
+The LEDs PWR (power), INST (instance), SRCE (source), SETP (set-point) and IVAL (transmission interval) help guide you through multi-step protocols that relate to channel configuration.

+The PWR LED will flash one or more times after you press the PRG button.
+A single flash means that your entry has been successfuly validated or processed; more than one flash indicates an invalid value on PRG-VALUE - you should set up a new value on PRG-VALUE and press PRG to re-try your entry.

+The other LEDs flash to indicate that a particular value should be entered and become steady when an entry has been accepted.
 When a protocol is successfully completed all four leds will flash together.